Health

 Quick Answer

-VO2 max measures the maximum rate of oxygen your body can use during exercise, expressed in mL/kg/min.
-Average values are 35-40 mL/kg/min for men and 27-31 for women.
-Elite endurance athletes may reach 70-85 mL/kg/min.
-The Cooper 12-minute run is the most common field test: VO2max = (distance in meters - 504.9) / 44.73.
+VO2max measures the maximum volume of oxygen your body can use during intense exercise, expressed in mL/kg/min.
+Average values are 35-45 mL/kg/min for males and 27-38 for females.
+Elite endurance athletes reach 70-85+.
+Higher VO2max is strongly associated with lower all-cause mortality.

 years